ovarian tumour

 Ovarian fibroma

 What is an ovarian fibroma?
 Ovarian fibroma is a non-cancerous type of ovarian tumour.
 It develops from the stromal cells normally found inside the ovary.
 These tumours can range in size from less than 1.0 cm to over 20 cm.
-Large ovarian fibromas can cause symptoms such as pain or abdominal pressure.
-Continue reading to …
+What are the symptoms of an ovarian fibroma?
+Most ovarian fibromas do not cause any …

 Read More »